 Summer Program 2020

-Due to circumstances dictated by the COVID-19 epidemic, the Department of German is pleased to announce that the Princeton in Munich courses for 2020 (GER 105G, GER 107G, and GER 318G) will still be taught this summer in an online format during a special session running six weeks from Monday, 01 June to Friday, 10 July.
+Due to circumstances dictated by the COVID-19 epidemic, the Department of German is pleased to announce that the Princeton in Munich courses for 2021 (GER 105G, GER 107G, and GER 310G) will be taught this summer in an online format during a special session running six weeks from Monday, 31 May to Friday, 9 July.
+In addition, this year GER 102G will also be offered.

 Prerequisite GER 102 along with the instructor’s recommendation and an interview with Senior Lecturer Adam Oberlin